 Brought to Kansas City in 1980 by Horace M Peterson III, founder of the Black Archives of Mid-America INC, Juneteenth is an annual heritage celebration and platform that celebrates the emancipation of enslaved Africans in America and provides the backdrop to pay tribute to the founders of our community.

-The health and safety of our community is top priority.
-Due to the COVID-19 pandemic, Juneteenth has moved online.
-During each event and activity we are taking time to remember loved ones who have been impacted.
+The health and safety of our community are a top priority.
+Due to the COVID-19 pandemic, many Juneteenth events have moved online.
+During each event and activity, we are taking time to remember loved ones who have been impacted.

 If the Emancipation Proclamation was signed by Abraham Lincoln in 1863 why weren’t slaves freed until 1865...??